Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 2. Moderate wind velocity promotes good ventilation.

-3. Scare animals producing undesirable level of growth hormones.
+3. Scared animals produce an undesirable level of growth hormones.

 CONTROL OF WIND